top of page

 Purpose

 Hemodialysis puts a large strain on the skin and veins of the body.
-Repeated insertion of needles without a vascular access can become nearly impossible and will lead to scarring, infection, the narrowing of veins, among many other complications.
+Repeated insertion of needles without a vascular access can become nearly impossible and will lead to scarring, infection, the narrowing of veins, and many other complications.
 A vascular access supports the vein and allows for the repeated insertions of the needles needed for hemodialysis.
-A doctor may recommended a vascular access depending on...
+A doctor may recommend a vascular access depending on...

 Frequency of hemodialysis required